mwittig/node-milight-promise/README.md

 ## What's new

 As Promise.settle() has been deprecated I have rolled my own method based Promised.reflect().
-I have also started to writes some tests and to provide for test and build automation including builds for node 0.10.x and 4.0.
+I have also started to write some tests and to provide for test and build automation (for node 0.10.x and 4.x).
 Test coverage isn't great, but I'll continue to work on this in the future.

 ## Usage Example